NicoleM-Torres/NicoleM-Torres/README.md

 - 👋 Hi, I’m @NicoleM-Torres (Nicole Torres Mendez)
 - 👀 I’m interested in new opportunities and experiences that allow me to grow as a software developer.
+- 📜 Certified in C# -- back-end development.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Front End -- HTML, CSS, JAVASCRIPT.
 - 💞️ I’m looking to collaborate on projects that allow me to gain experience and knowledge on accessible technology/tools for the disabled community.
 - 📫 How to reach me nicole.torres@mscoding.org
 - 😄 Pronouns: she/her